eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ## Using Umbrella Helm Charts for the Deployment

 This Tutorial will be deployed by using an umbrella chart, which provides a basis for running end-to-end tests or creating a sandbox environment of the Catena-X automotive dataspace network consisting of Tractus-X OSS components.
 The Chart aims for a completely automated setup of a fully functional network, that does not require manual setup steps, as long as only one instance (minikube cluster) is running, see above warning).
-If several clusters are riunninh we need to adjsut a few configartion files.
+If several clusters are running we need to adjust a few configuration files.

-The currently available components availbe by the Umbrella Helm Chart are following:
+The currently available components available by the Umbrella Helm Chart are following:

 - portal
 - centralidp